tmoula/The-Deployables/README.md

 - ✅ AI integration
 - ✅ Use K8s ConfigMaps for non-secret environment variables
 - ✅ Add ingress to access user interface
+- ⬜ Secret for Harbor image container pulls
 - - ⬜ Figure out port-forward with Postgres on GKE to connect local code to DB (DS)
 - ⬜ Figure out port-forward with RabbitMQ on GKE to connect local code to DB (DS)
 - ⬜ Add namespace(s) to GKE cluster
+- - ⬜ Use GitHub Secrets and K8s Secrets - No secrets in the repo
 - ⬜ Deploy K8s manifests to GKE cluster
   -  ⬜ Pushing images to Harbor on GKE
  -